BackofenLab/IntaRNA/README.md

 Besides the identification of the optimal (e.g. minimum-free-energy) RNA-RNA interaction, IntaRNA enables the enumeration of suboptimal interactions.
 To this end, the argument `-n N` or `--outNumber=N` can be used to generate up to `N` interactions for each query-target pair (including the optimal one).
-Note, the suboptimal enumeration is increasingly sorted by energy.

-Note: suboptimal interaction enumeration is not exhaustive!
+*Note*: suboptimal interaction enumeration is not exhaustive!
 That is, for each interaction site (defined by the left- and right-most intermolecular base pair) only the best interaction is reported!
 In heuristic prediction mode (default mode of IntaRNA), this is even less exhaustive, since only for each left-most